+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended December 31, 2006

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 333-121322

+WMG ACQUISITION CORP.

-FORM 10-Q Mar ⊠ k One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 31, 2006 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-32502 Warner Music Group Corp.
-(Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 13-4271875 (I.R.S.
-Employer Identification No.) 75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices) (212) 275-2000 (Registrant's telephone number, including area code) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 g the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing rements for the past 90 days.
-Yes ⊠ No □ nd la Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer ge accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes □ No ⊠ As of February 6, 2007, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 149,389,412.787.
+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 68-0576630 (I.R.S.
+Employer Identification No.)

+75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices)

+(212) 275-2000 (Registrant's telephone number, including area code)

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

-WARNER MUSIC GROUP CORP. $\label{eq:music} \textbf{INDEX}$
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \boxtimes

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

+As of February 6, 2007, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 1,000.
+All of the registrant's common stock is indirectly owned by Warner Music Group Corp.

+INDEX

 Page

 Part I. Financial Information

 Item 1.
 Financial Statements (unaudited) 1

-item 1.
 Consolidated Balance Sheets as of December 31, 2006 and September 30, 2006 1

-1

 Consolidated Statements of Operations for the Three Months Ended December 31, 2006 and 2005 2

 Consolidated Statements of Cash Flows for the Three Months Ended December 31, 2006 and 2005 3

-Consolidated Statement of Shareholders' Equity for the Three Months Ended December 31, 2006 4
+Consolidated Statement of Shareholder's Equity for the Three Months Ended December 31, 2006 4

 Notes to Consolidated Interim Financial Statements 5

 Supplementary Information-Condensed Consolidating Financial Statements 16

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 22
+Management's Discussion and Analysis of Financial Condition and Results of Operations 21

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 35

 Item 4.
-Controls and Procedures 36
+Controls and Procedures 35

 Part II.
 Other Information

 Item 1.
-Legal Proceedings 38
+Legal Proceedings 37

 Item 1A.
-Risk Factors 39
+Risk Factors 38

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 50
+Unregistered Sales of Equity Securities and Use of Proceeds 47

 Item 3.
-Defaults Upon Senior Securities 50
+Defaults Upon Senior Securities 47

 Item 4.
-Submission of Matters to a Vote of Security Holders 50
+Submission of Matters to a Vote of Security Holders 48

 Item 5.
-Other Information 50
+Other Information 48

 Item 6.
-Exhibits 51
+Exhibits 48

-Signatures 52
+Signatures 50